jupyterhub/nativeauthenticator/docs/quickstart.rst

 Adding new users
 ----------------

-To create a new user one must fo to `/hub/signup` and sign up with a username and a password.
-The information on the signup can change depending on admin configuration and are all obligatory.
-By default, when a new user is created on the system it will need an administrator authorization to access the system.
+To create a new user one must go to `/hub/signup` and sign up with a username and a password.
+The information asked for on signup can change depending on admin configuration, but all fields are obligatory.
+By default, when a new user is created on the system they will need an administrator authorization to access the system.

 It is important to note that **admin accounts must also be created through signup**.
 However, usernames listed in the config file as admins (see below) will automatically have authorization to enter the system.